UBC-iGEM/internal-wiki-2023-24/src/documentation/index.md

 ## How to add new pages and subsections

-Open the [Internal Wiki](https://github.com/UBC-iGEM/internal-wiki-2023-24) in a Codespace.
-Follow the instructions [here](https://rust-lang.github.io/mdBook/format/summary.html) on how to add new pages and subsections.
+Run `mdbook serve`, then follow the instructions [here](https://rust-lang.github.io/mdBook/format/summary.html) on how to add new pages and subsections.
 When are you creating new pages, please follow these file naming conventions.
 Any files that don't conform to these file naming conventions will not be accepted as documentation.

 1. Only punctuation that is allowed are dashes.
 2. All lowercase.